-CSI partners with the CDE Schools of Choice office to offer a Principal Induction program through the Administrators Mentoring Cohort (AMC).
+CSI partners with the CDE Schools of Choice office to offer a Principal and Administrator Induction program through the Administrators Mentoring Cohort (AMC).
 Charter school leaders who successfully complete the induction program will be recommended for a professional principal's license.
-The program focuses on the Colorado School Support Initiative (CSSI) Standards of quality and is facilitated by charter leaders in the field.
+The program focuses on the Colorado Administrator and Principal Quality Standards and the Colorado School Support Initiative (CSSI) Standards and is facilitated by charter leaders in the field.